 2 large lemons for decoration

 Preheat oven to 350 °F. In a medium sized mixing bowl sift in cake flour, baking soda, salt and baking powder.
 In a large mixing bowl combine sugar, butter, vanilla, lemon extract and oil.
 Mix for about 4 minutes.
 The mixture should be very fluffy and lighter in color.
 Add eggs one by one.
 Mix it until it is completely incorporated.
-Add the flour mixture in 2 to 3 steps and add lemon juice and zest.
+Add the flour mixture in 2 to 3 steps and add butter milk, lemon juice and zest.
 Mix the batter until everything is thoroughly incorporated but do not over mix it.